Heck-R/HeckR_ClipLog/README.md

 Any kind of preview of message will open via a tooltip below the cursor (or if that's not possible, then at the top of the screen), and it remains open as long as you hold down the modifier keys needed for the hotkey you used (modifier keys include: Win, Shift, Ctrl, Alt)

+#### Preview of current clip

+While the UpArrow, DownArrow and the MiddleMouseButton can usually be used interchangeably for previewing the current clip, there is a slight difference in functionallity

+- DownArrow: Nothing is loaded, the preview is created from the actual clipboard data
+- UpArrow and MiddleMouseButton: Before the preview is created, the clip data is loaded from the file with the current index.
+This is usually unnecessary, but there is an [exception](#Loading-back-the-last-saved-clip-after-starting-HeckR_ClipLog)

 #### Instant paste delay

 There is a normally unnoticable delay before you can do something again, which is due to this functionallity should not really be possible, thus it uses a little workaround

+#### Loading back the last saved clip after starting HeckR_ClipLog

+The intended use of this script is having it automatically started my windows, but in this case it is not possible to automatically load the last clip, since windows locks the files until the user logs in.
+This means that even if there is a clip in the history with the current index, it is not loaded yet.
+This is automatically fixed if something is being copied, or any functionallity is being used which loads a clip

 #### Microsoft's Office hotkey interference